-- 1. Use your Citrix account credentials to access the Citrix Virtual Apps and Desktops download page and download the product ISO file.
-Unzip the ISO file or burn a DVD of it. - Use a local administrator account to log on to the machine where you are installing the Session Recording Administration components.
+- 1. If you have not downloaded the Citrix Virtual Apps and Desktops ISO yet, use your Citrix account credentials to access the Citrix Virtual Apps and Desktops download page.
+Download and unzip the product ISO file or burn a DVD of it. - Use a local administrator account to log on to the machine where you are installing the Session Recording Administration components.
 Insert the DVD in the drive or mount the ISO file.
 If the installer does not launch automatically, double-click the AutoSelect application or the mounted drive.